cbrown350/coop-controller/README.md

     4. If using Ubuntu (you'll have to find comparable usbip install for other distros):
         1. sudo apt install linux-tools-5.4.0-77-generic hwdata
         2. sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/5.4.0-77-generic/usbip 20
+    5. Setup any USB Vendor/Product IDs for devices you're using in the container in `.devcontainer/container_init.sh` and `.devcontainer/host_init.cmd` (esp-prog and the ESP32 IDs are already set there)
 6. See the schematic and other information under the `docs` folder